SS Andrea Doria: Wreck site

 A 2016 expedition to the wreck by OceanGate revealed that Andrea Doria was decaying rapidly.
-"When you look at the shape of the hull, it appears a lot has come off," Stockon Rush, OceanGate's CEO, said.
+"When you look at the shape of the hull, it appears a lot has come off," Stockton Rush, OceanGate's CEO, said.
 One of the pieces now broken off the wreck is the ship's bow.
+During dives using the submersible Cyclops 1, owned by OceanGate and piloted by Stockton Rush, damage was caused to Andrea Doria after direct collision on the port side of the bow.

 After years of removal of artifacts by divers, little of value was thought to remain.
 Significant artifacts recovered include the statue of Genoese Admiral Andrea Doria, for whom the ship was named.
 It was removed from the first-class lounge, having been cut off at the ankles to accomplish this.
 Examples of the ship's china have long been considered valuable mementos of diving the wreck.
 The ship's bell is normally considered to be the prize of a wreck.
 This ship carried three bells: one bell located on the bridge, and two much larger ceremonial bells located on the fore and aft decks.
 The ship's stern bell was retrieved in the late 1980s by a team of divers led by Bill Nagle.
-On 26 June 2010, a diver from New Jersey, Carl Bayer, diving from the Narragansett, Rhode Island-based dive boat EXPLORER, owned by Capt.
+On 26 June 2010, a diver from New Jersey, Carl Bayer, diving from the Narragansett, Rhode Island–based dive boat Explorer, owned by Capt.
 Dave Sutton, discovered the bridge bell lying on the bottom at 241 ft.
 He recovered it with assistance from Ernie Rookey, also from New Jersey.
 The bell, 16 in tall and weighing 73.5 lb, was possibly used to signal fog on the night of the collision.
 The forward bell remains undiscovered.
 It has for years been thought to be in the ship's paint locker where it was stored during ocean crossings, but recent reports indicate that this part of the ship has collapsed in on itself and the forward bell may never be found.

 In 2017 a salvage team recovered one of the ship's two foghorns.
 In July 2021 the restored foghorn was sounded at the New Jersey Maritime Museum to commemorate the 65th anniversary of the sinking.